wiki-Bird/bluescreen/README.md

 ## Changelog:

+### 1.0.6
+- Changed default settings to hide all verified accounts & ads
+- Will now show replies by the original poster, even if they are verified
+- Popup menu now rounds the screened count

 ### 1.0.5
 - Now includes the following as ads;
     - "Subscribe to write longer posts" right sidebar div